VHS32/Magnetar/README.md

 <br /> **Warning!, This repository is Malware!!!, I am not responsible for any damages caused by it!**
 <br /> **Also dont destroy other persons Computer!, Its crime, I am not responsible for what you do!**

+# Rewrite version
+<br /> Updates:
+<br /> 1.
+Move the language from C to C++.
+<br /> 2.
+Adding and fixing some payloads.
+<BR /> 3.
+Change the rng (Random numbers generator) from Splitmix32 to Mulberry32 (I little trust to Mulberry32 since passes gjrand's 13 tests with no failures).

 # Payloads
 <br /> 1.
 Messagebox warnings.
 <br /> 2.
 Overwrite first sector and several sectors starting 1024 bytes of `\\\\.\\PhysicalDrive0`.